The process of selling your business

 We will start preparing an anonymous ‘executive summary’ which gives the prospective buyer an anonymous view of your company.
 At the same time, we will prepare a detailed company profile (‘deal book’) including all relevant details regarding your company.
 In the first instance, interested companies will receive the executive summary.
 If further interest is made known, the prospective buyer company will receive the detailed ‘deal book’ after signing a non-disclosure agreement.

 In this step, we continue analyzing which companies in the marketplace are most suitable for acquiring your company.
 We use our European-wide subscribed databases, our network, and other available resources.
-We grade acquirers based upon the value added for your company.
+We grade acquirers based upon the value-added to your company.

 We provide our services in all European countries.
-On account of our team's native skills, the following countries have our special attention: the Netherlands, Belgium, Germany, France, United Kingdom, Spain, Portugal, Italy, Austria, and Switzerland.
-CFIE is highly qualified to help out with M&A advice, consultancy, valuation, taxes and legal matters.
-Visit M&A advisors to select the advisor who speaks your language.
+Due to our team’s native skills, the following countries have our special attention: the Netherlands, Belgium, Germany, France, the United Kingdom, Spain, Portugal, Italy, Austria, and Switzerland.
+CFIE is highly qualified to help out with M&A advice, consultancy, valuation, taxes, and legal matters.
+Visit M&A advisers to select the adviser who speaks your language.

-Contact us for a free of charge brainstorm session, with feedback on your plans and allow us to give you more information about the process of selling a company.
+Contact us for a free-of-charge brainstorming session, with feedback on your plans, and allow us to give you more information about the process of selling a company.

 Perhaps you have decided to sell your company.
 For now, you have some insights into the process of the sale of your company.
-Visit who helps you selling your company about options for advisors.
+Visit who helps you sell your company about options for advisers.
 Another suggestion is to visit the costs of selling a company for an overview of the financial implications of a business sale.